-Pick up your costume parts in the annex and THEN go to the fellowship hall to dress.
+Pick up your costume parts in the Fellowship Hall and THEN dress.
 Please allow the costume assistants to help you get into your costume.
 They know how the parts go together.

 Roman Soldiers need to arrive for dressing no later than 5:30 p.m.
 There are several parts to the costume and it takes time to get into them.
 Roman Soldiers may wear black or gray sweatpants under their costumes.

 Shopkeepers are able to keep their costumes IF they are working a shop for more than one evening.
 At the end of the performances, all shopkeepers are responsible for washing and returning their costumes in a timely manner.

 These characters have more complex costumes and require additional time to put on and take off.
 Please be at the Fellowship Hall by 5:30 p.m.
 Also when you return your costume please put all the parts back on the hanger and in the labeled areas for headpieces and props.